 Home to the Steelers and formerly the heart of the American steel industry, Pittsburgh is sometimes overlooked for Philadelphia.
 However, there's no real reason for that.
 Pittsburgh, the City of Bridges, is a haven of secret bars, reformed redbrick factories, and legions of museums filled with local and natural history.
 While it might not seem so from a distance, Pittsburgh is a hip and creative town that could rival the best of what Portland has to offer.
-Be it indulging in juicy cheesesteaks, brewery hopping, or admiring Dippy the Dinosaur; there are tons of things to do in Pittsburgh.
+There are tons of things to do in Pittsburgh, be it indulging in juicy cheesesteaks, brewery hopping, or admiring Dippy the Dinosaur.

 However much we now talk about the dangers of fast food, the Big Mac is an American institution.
 Just a 30-minute drive from downtown Pittsburgh is McDonald's Big Mac Museum.
 This one-of-a-kind museum has just about everything a McDonald's lover could ever wish for, from the world's tallest Big Mac statue to a play space for the kids.
 Not only that, but true Big Mac fans can pull up a pew beside a bronze bust of the man who invented America's favorite sandwich, Jim Delligatti, and tuck into a tasty Big Mac.

-Books are never as good as they are when bought from independent book stores, and the City of Asylum is Pittsburgh's main draw for all keen readers.
-Found on the North side of the city, City of Asylum is anything but your average independent bookshop.
+Books are never as good as they are when bought from independent bookstores, and the City of Asylum is Pittsburgh's main draw for all keen readers.
+On the city's North side, City of Asylum is anything but your average independent bookshop.
 On the contrary, the shop provides a thriving community of writers and readers while also offering a sanctuary for writers to continue doing what they love to do in a time when most of us are reading our things online.
-The shop also hosts hundreds of events from readings to musical performances and more.
+The shop also hosts hundreds of events, from readings to musical performances and more.
 If you're in Pittsburgh for any amount of time, City of Asylum is definitely worth the visit.

 The Original Oyster House is the oldest bar and restaurant in Pittsburgh.
 For almost 150 years, Pittsburgh residents have been heading to this historic landmark for the best-fried oysters in town - if not the state.
 The Oyster House is also a PGH tradition, with those who move away from the city still ruminating on the establishment for years to come.
 Providing fresh-from-the-line fish for impeccable prices, you'll be doing harm to yourself if you don't try this Pittsburgh institution at least once.